A Star-Shaped Glial Cell Called Astrocytes

 Twentieth century neuroscience was dominated by neuronal studies, because electrophysiology provided a precise way to study electrical activity in neurons.
 In contrast, astrocytes are electrically silent.
-Thus, experimental studies of astrocytes lagged behind those of neurons by decades, because electrophysiology was not the appropriate tool with which to study them.
+Thus, experimental studies of these specialized glial cells, astrocytes, lagged behind those of neurons by decades, because electrophysiology was not the appropriate tool with which to study them.

 Astrocytes are remarkably complex with structures that give rise to characteristic bushy appearances.

 If diseases are complicated, we have a responsibility to understand that complexity.Bal Khakh, PhD

 A miniature microscope used to image neuronal activity in vivo following astrocyte-specific manipulations.

 Bal Khakh’s lab studies the basic biology of astrocytes and their roles in brain diseases.
 Using a variety of state-of-the-art approaches, they evaluate, in detail, astrocyte molecular and functional properties in major brain circuits.
 They are exploring how astrocytes regulate the basal ganglia circuitry and how these functional interactions lead to changes in behavior.
 They also determine how astrocytes diversify molecularly and functionally in mouse models of brain diseases and thus seek to ascertain whether targeting specific astrocyte mechanisms can produce ameliorating effects in brain disorders.
 Their long-term goal is to capitalize on knowledge of astrocyte biology to develop new therapeutic strategies for psychiatric and neurological disorders.
 A parallel goal is to determine how astrocytes contribute to the functioning of the brain as an organ.